Ys-Zhou/MyHexo/source/_posts/Processing.md

 #### Hive Metastore
 - Structure definition on the unstructured data that is stored on HDFS, EMRFS, etc.
+- Metastore is stored in MySQL on the master node by default
+  - Ephemeral
 - External Hive Metastore
-## AWS Integration
-- EC2 (different types)
-- VPC
-- S3
-- CloudWatch
-- IAM
-- CloudTrail
-- Data Pipeline (schedule and start clusters)
+  - AWS Glue Data Catalog

-## EMR Storage
-- HDFS
-  - EBS
-    - Can only be added when launching
+    - Can be used by Redshift, Athena, etc.
-    - Will be regarded as failure when detach an EBS volume at running
-  - Ephemeral
-  - Resilient and durable (data are span multiple instances)
-  - Data block (chunk) size is 128 Mb
-- EMRFS
+  - Amazon RDS

+#### Hive Integration
-  - S3
+- Load data from S3 with table partitions
-  - Store input and output data
+- Directly write data (tables) to S3
-  - Consistency
-    - EMRFS Consistent View
+- Load scripts from S3
-    - Use DynamoDB to track consistency
+- Use DynamoDB as an external table

+### Apache Pig